 Will this situation change in the future?
 That’s very probable.
 I don’t foresee to move out any time soon but the future cannot be predicted.

 Knowing that things might change, I calculate my estimated FIRE age based on a somewhat arbitrary SR. This rate is calculated based on my current income and expenses but I include a rent/mortgage of about 700 EUR.

 Some quick assumptions based on current income and expenses plus rent/mortgage:

 - September income of ~2600 EUR net income/month x 12 = 31,200 EUR annual net income.
 In practice it’s actually more like 13.95 due to some extra-legal benefits I get but it’s more complex due to my cafeteria plan, so I keep it simple using times 12.

 - September expenses + guestimated rent/mortgage for a total of ~1092 EUR expenses/month x 12 = 13,104 EUR annual net expenses.

 - Gives an SR of 58%

-Going from 85.69% to 58% is quite a big change.
-It seems a bit more realistic albeit more on pessimistic given I assume my income will never change.
+It seems a bit more realistic albeit more on the pessimistic side given I assume my income will never change.

 Using the above numbers I can quickly get a nice overview of my possible FIRE age using the simple online tool of networthify.com.